-- 1. A drainage mat must be installed below the XPS insulation.
-A second drainage layer may be installed above the insulation but is at the discretion of the Design Authority. - 2.
-A filter fabric must be installed above the insulation and drainage layer. - 3.
-Specialized proprietary drainage products must be acceptable to the membrane manufacturer. - 4.
-Ballast guards must be installed around all roof drains.
-See 11.2.2 Roof Drains & Scuppers. - 5.
-For drains and penetrations, refer to the Standards in 11 DRAINS and PENETRATIONS.
+- 1) A drainage mat must be installed below the XPS insulation.
+A second drainage layer may be installed above the insulation but is at the discretion of the Design Authority. - 2) Specialized proprietary drainage products must be acceptable to the membrane manufacturer. - 3) Ballast guards must be installed around all roof drains.
+See 11.2.2 Roof Drains & Scuppers. - 4) For drains and penetrations, refer to the Standards in 11 DRAINS and PENETRATIONS.